Section 1: General

 Q: How do I register?

-A: Online or via paper application.
+A: Registrations are handled through our website.
 Please go to the Registration section for detailed information including fees, levels of play, etc.

 Q: Do I need to complete a Medical Release Form?

 A: Yes…All soccer players are required to complete and sign a medical release form.
 The medical release form is available in the Registration and Documents sections and will be provided to and retained by your coach.
 Please have it ready for the first day of practice.